 About 130 qualified judges are needed for the Mid-Columbia Science Fair so students will each have at least three one-on-one interviews about their project with STEM professionals, role models who encourage them to choose STEM education and careers.
 If you have a scientific, engineering, health, agriculture or food sciences background and think you might enjoy interacting with young scientists at the Fair, please register as a judge!
 The MCSF Judge registration page is at: https://mcsf.stemwizard.com/public_site/judge_register.

-Judge registration for the 2024 fair is now open!
+Judge registration for the 2025 will open in January.
 Please register by mid-February to help us plan for this year’s fair.
 Contact judging@midcolumbiasciencefair.org if you have any questions.

 When and Where